Chris Grayling: Post-ministerial career

 Boris Johnson reportedly hoped for Grayling to be voted in as Chair of the Intelligence and Security Committee by the narrow Conservative majority sitting on the committee.
 The possible appointment prompted criticism from fellow Conservative MPs, acting Liberal Democrat leader Ed Davey and Shadow Defence Secretary Nia Griffith, who said his appointment would "make a mockery" of the committee.
 There were fears it would be a "power grab" by Johnson and his senior adviser Dominic Cummings designed to avoid accountability over their links to Russia outlined in a suppressed report.
-On 15 July 2020, opposition committee members instead elected independently minded Conservative Julian Lewis as chair, who by voting alongside them secured a majority for himself.
+On 15 July 2020, opposition committee members voted for independently minded Conservative Julian Lewis as chair which, together with his vote, secured a majority for him.

+In May 2020, Grayling alongside Mark Cecil were appointed trustees of the National Portrait Gallery by Johnson.
+Both were reappointed as trustees by prime minister Rishi Sunak in December 2023 for another four year term.

-After Grayling's failure to be elected as Intelligence and Security Committee chair, he was criticised by colleagues who referred back to his previous track record as a minister and who The Spectator reported as saying "only Grayling could lose a rigged election".
+After Grayling's failure to be elected as Intelligence and Security Committee chair, he was criticised by colleagues who referred back to his previous track record as a minister, and who The Spectator reported as saying "only Grayling could lose a rigged election".
 Julian Lewis had the party whip withdrawn by Boris Johnson.
-On 21 July 2020, the committee released the previously repressed report which outlined how the government failed to investigate Russian interference in the 2016 EU referendum.
+On 21 July 2020, the committee released the previously repressed report which outlined how the government had failed to investigate Russian interference in the 2016 EU referendum.
 On 28 August, it was reported Grayling had resigned from the committee.
 The Guardian commented that sources familiar with the matter had indicated he had "gone off in a sulk" and had no desire to serve on the committee as an ordinary member.

-On 17 September 2020 it was announced that Grayling was appointed to a £100,000-per-annum 7-hour-per-week job advising the British Virgin Islands domiciled Hutchison Port Holdings Limited "on its environmental strategy and its engagement with local enterprise bodies".
+On 17 September 2020, it was announced that Grayling had been appointed to a £100,000-per-annum 7-hour-per-week job advising the British Virgin Islands-domiciled Hutchison Port Holdings Limited "on its environmental strategy and its engagement with local enterprise bodies".

+In October 2023, Grayling announced he had been diagnosed with prostate cancer and would therefore not seek re-election at the 2024 general election.
+He said: "Earlier this year I was diagnosed with prostate cancer, and although the treatment has been successful, it has prompted me to think that after 22 years it is time for a change".
+In March 2024, he appealed to South Western Railway to increase train services in his constituency during morning rush hours due to most trains being full.
+In May 2024, the Conservative Environment Network awarded Grayling the annual Sam Barker Memorial Prize for his efforts to reduce deforestation and maintain British wildlife habitats.